jundalisay/reveal/content/_index.md

 {{< slide background-image="/inca.jpg" >}}

 <!-- background-color: #2b2e19;" -->
-<h5 style="color: white; background-color: black; opacity: .9; padding: 15px">The ancient solution was delayed-barter</h5>
+<h5 style="color: white; background-color: black; opacity: .9; padding: 15px">The ancient solution was stored-value barter</h5>

 <small style="color: white; background-color: black; opacity: .9; padding: 15px">The Inca government avoided crises by using strings, as knots, to record the value of the work done by the citizens.
 It would pay the people with food from the granary.
 This system created economic order and reduced war.
 Instead of knots, we use <b>points</b>.
+Instead of granaries, we use pantries, thus leading to <b>Pantrypoints</b>.
 </small>

 ![](/quipu.jpg)